National Aerospace Technology Administration: Korean Committee of Space Technology

 In 1980, KCST, the executive space agency of North Korea, began research and development with the aim of producing and placing communications satellites, Earth observation satellites, and weather observation satellites into orbit.

-International legal regime of North Korea's space activities
+International agreements

-In 2009, North Korea signed the Outer Space Treaty, and the Convention on Registration of Objects Launched into Outer Space Objects.
+In 2009, North Korea signed the Outer Space Treaty, and the Convention on Registration of Objects Launched into Outer Space.

 In 2016, North Korea accepted the Rescue Agreement, an international agreement setting forth rights and obligations of states concerning the rescue of persons in space, as well as the Convention on International Liability for Damage Caused by Space Objects.

 Logos

 NATA's previous emblem consisted of a dark blue globe with the word Kukgaujugaebalkuk (National Space Development Administration) in white Korean letters on the bottom, DPRK (Democratic People's Republic of Korea) in light blue letters on the top, the Big Dipper, NADA in white letters in the middle, and two bright blue rings symbolizing satellite orbits and the intention of place on all orbits of satellites.
 The logo was described as representing the agency's "character, mission, position, and development prospect".
 Ursa Major was intended to symbolize and glorify the Democratic People's Republic of Korea as a space power.

 Western media pointed out that the logo bore a striking resemblance to NASA's logo — both have blue globes, white lettering, stars, and swooshed rings.

 NATA's new logo includes an additional red stripe, similar to NASA's.